scrapinghub/splash/docs/index.rst

 headers, cookies, etc.

-You can use online `HAR viewer`_ to visualize information returned from this endpoint; It will be very similar to "Network" tabs in Firefox and Chrome developer tools.
+You can use online `HAR viewer`_ to visualize information returned from this endpoint; it will be very similar to "Network" tabs in Firefox and Chrome developer tools.

 Currently this endpoint doesn't expose raw request and response contents;